 Once wired the fan was ready for testing.
 Everything works great and the fan has met and at times exceeded our expectations and needs.

 Purchasing the MaxXfan Deluxe

 If you found the post helpful and intend to purchase one of the MaxXfan Deluxe models please support NomadicMoments.com by using the links below.
 There is no additional cost to you, but we will receive a percentage of your purchase to help us continue to provide helpful travel information to everyone.
 Thanks.

 The MaxXfan Deluxe has three models to choose from.
 This installation guide is about the middle-class model.
-In contrast, the base model has 4 speeds and is exhaust (pushes air out) only (not recommended as, well, everything in a nomad’s vehicle really needs to have multiple uses).
+In contrast, the base model has 4 speeds and is exhaust (pushes air out) only.
+This is not recommended as the multi-directional flow is very useful.
 An electric motor is added to the high-class model to remotely open the lid.
 This looks like a cool feature for larger mobile homes.
 All three models come in white or smoke (black) finishes.